Human nature: Scientific understanding

-Science writer and journalist Matt Ridley argued that understanding human nature, and its evolution over time, requires "understanding how human sexuality evolved."
+The hereditarian paradigm

 Instinctual behaviour

 Instinctual behaviour, an inherent inclination towards a particular complex behaviour, has been observed in humans.
 Emotions such as fear are part of human nature (see Fear § Innate fear for example).
 However they are also known to have been malleable and not fixed (see neuroplasticity and Fear § Inability to experience fear).

 Congenital fear of snakes and spiders was found in six-month-old babies.
 Infant cry is a manifestation of instinct.
 The infant cannot otherwise protect itself for survival during its long period of maturation.
 The maternal instinct, manifest particularly in response to the infant cry, has long been respected as one of the most powerful.
-Its mechanism has been partly elucidated by observations with functional MRI of the mother’s brain.
+Its mechanism has been partly elucidated by observations with functional MRI of the mother's brain.

 The herd instinct is found in human children and chimpanzee cubs, but is apparently absent in young orangutans.

 Squeamishness and disgust in humans is an instinct developed during evolution to protect the body and avoid infection by various diseases.